Eye Care for Diabetics

 - It occurs in about 40% of all Type 1 diabetics and 20% of all Type 2 diabetics.

 - The length of time a person has diabetes is a risk factor for the condition.

 - Keeping your blood sugar at an optimal level can greatly reduce the chance of developing diabetic retinopathy.

 - You may not know you have it without a thorough eye exam.

 Providence Eye is committed to providing the best technology for all of our patients, which is why we offer Visucam digital photography as part of our diabetic eye care offerings.
 During your ocular health exams, you will be offered this technology.
 This camera captures a digital image of your retina and optic nerve that is stored in our electronic medical records.
 This camera enables the doctors at Providence Eye to better assess, document and care for your retinal health, and thereby promote improved communication with the medical doctor managing your diabetes.

 How is Diabetic Retinopathy Diagnosed?

-Diabetic retinopathy can be diagnosed during your annual eye wellness exam, using the Visucam digital photography, as well as dilation widen your pupils.
+Diabetic retinopathy can be diagnosed during your annual eye wellness exam, using the Visucam digital photography.

 Diabetic retinopathy needs to be detected and cared for as early as possible.
 If you have this condition, you may experience few, if any, symptoms, which is just one reason why annual eye exams are so critical.
 Additionally, the retina is extremely delicate and once injured it cannot always completely heal.
 It is recommended that anyone with diabetes have an eye exam at least once a year.
 At our Charlotte office, Dr. Mills and Dr. Raykovicz will provide you with the care you need for your eyes.
 Additionally, they will communicate with your medical doctor who is assisting you with your diabetes.